NRK Super

 NRK Super is a Norwegian children's television and radio channel, run by NRK.
 The TV channel is broadcast on the digital terrestrial network and on all Norwegian cable and satellite services, officially from 06:30 to 19:30 (7:30pm) local time, and was launched on 1 December 2007.
 The NRK Super radio channel is broadcast on DAB radio 24/7 (having previously been on air from 06:00 to 21:00) and on internet radio, and was originally named NRK Barn (NRK Children in English).
 It was launched on 16 October 2007.

 NRK Super also has a standalone streaming service site and streaming app.
 Virtually all of those services' programming is also available on NRK's regular streaming service NRK TV.

 Viasat and RiksTV broadcasts this channel as number 6, while Telenor Norway cable TV lists it as channel 3.
 As of November 2023, NRK Super officially signs on at 06:30 (having previously signed on at 07:00) and switches to NRK3 at 19:30 (7:30pm).
 Traditionally the channel simulcasts the NRK Super radio station with an analogue clock in the background from 04:00 (when NRK3's sign-off transitions to NRK Super's sign-off) to circa 06:30; however, starting at some point in the early 2020s, NRK Super would air an unlisted randomised selection of its shows from 04:10-06:30, which did not show up in programme guides.

+Currently (as of 2026) NRK Super broadcast from 3:00 to 21:00 (own channel) and also broadcast on NRK3 (3:00-9:00 (in weekend 3:00-11:00) and 17:00-19:00).

-During the timeslots where the channel does not air on TV or on streaming services (Usually 19:30-04:00), the m3u8 format livestream shows the sign-off clock but with no audio.
+During the timeslots where the channel does not air on TV or on streaming services, the m3u8 format livestream shows the sign-off clock with NRK Super radio audio broadcast.